dasarpai/old.dasarpai.github.io/_dsblog/2024-10-02-Exploring-Docker-and-VS-Code-Integration.md

 #### How it works:
 - **Cloud-hosted containers**: GitHub Codespaces runs your development environment in a container in the cloud, and you access it via a web-based version of VS Code.
 - **Full VS Code experience in the browser**: You get all the features of VS Code, including extensions, debugging, and a terminal, but it’s all running in the browser.
-- **Pre-configured environments**: Like with VS Code Remote - Containers, you can define the environment using a `.devcontainer` configuration file, ensuring that your container is set up with the exact tools and dependencies you need.
+- **Pre-configured environments**: Like with "VS Code Remote - Containers", you can define the environment using a `.devcontainer` configuration file, ensuring that your container is set up with the exact tools and dependencies you need.

 #### How to get started with GitHub Codespaces:
 1. **Sign in to GitHub**.
 2. Navigate to a repository you want to work on.
 3. Click the **Code** button, and if Codespaces is enabled for your account, you’ll see the **"Codespaces"** tab.
 4. From there, you can create a new codespace, which launches a browser-based VS Code environment that is containerized.
-5. You can define a `.devcontainer/devcontainer.json` file in the repository to customize the container environment, similar to how you would with VS Code Remote - Containers.
+5. You can define a `.devcontainer/devcontainer.json` file in the repository to customize the container environment, similar to how you would with "VS Code Remote - Containers".

 #### Benefits of GitHub Codespaces:
 - **No local setup required**: You don’t need to install Docker, VS Code, or any development tools on your machine.